Contrastive Learning on Multimodal Analysis of Electronic Health Records: Theoretical Analysis

-holds with probability $1 - \exp(-\Omega(\log^2 d))$. \end{thm} The proof Theorem~\ref{thm: CL and PCA convergence} is given in Supplementary S4.4.
-It shows that both Concate and CL will yield biased estimators for the embeddings $\Vb^{\star}$ due to the inherent bias terms and covariance matrix of the noise.
-While the bias terms $\Bb_\PCA$ and $\Bb_\CL$ can be removed, the influence of $\bSigma$ remains irreducible due to its unobserved nature.
-Comparing Theorems \ref{thm: MMCL convergence} and \ref{thm: CL and PCA convergence}, we find that CLAIME achieves a sharper rate than Concate and CL even when $\Bb_\CL$, $\Bb_\PCA$ and $\bSigma$ go to zero.
+Theorem~\ref{thm: CL and PCA convergence} shows that both Concate and CL will yield biased estimators for the embeddings $\Vb^{\star}$ due to the inherent bias terms and covariance matrix of the noise.
+While the bias terms $\Bb_\PCA$ and $\Bb_\CL$ can be partially removed, the influence of $\bSigma$ remains irreducible due to its unobserved nature.
+Comparing Theorems~\ref{thm: MMCL convergence} and \ref{thm: CL and PCA convergence}, we find that CLAIME achieves a sharper rate than Concate and CL even when $\Bb_\CL$, $\Bb_\PCA$ and $\bSigma$ go to zero.
 As a result, CLAIME is a better estimator than Concate and CL.
+For the bias terms $\Bb_\PCA$ and $\Bb_\CL$, we have the following lemma.
+The proof of Lemma~\ref{lem:bias} is given in Supplementary~S4.7.